Annual Security Report Awareness and Fire Report PDF

 Although the area, with its small-town feel and neighborly attitude, is perceived to have a relatively low crime rate, crime prevention remains a high priority for the University.
 UNK does its part to ensure a safe, protected and orderly environment for its community by having its professionally trained police force partner with the University and surrounding community.

 Campus authority at UNK is any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.
-This is to include but not limited to the Chancellor, Senior Vice Chancellor of Academic/Student Affairs, Vice Chancellor of University Relations, the Dean-Student Affairs, Police Officers, Community Service Officers, the Student Conduct Officer, Residence Life staff, Greek Affairs staff, Student Health Care staff, Athletics, Human Resource, Ombudsperson, Title IX Coordinator and student organization advisors.
+This is to include but not limited to the Chancellor, Senior Vice Chancellor of Academic/Student Affairs, Assistant Vice Chancellor Communications and Community Relations, the Dean-Student Affairs, Police Officers, Community Service Officers, the Student Conduct Officer, Residence Life staff, Greek Affairs staff, Student Health Care staff, Athletics, Human Resource, Ombudsperson, Title IX Coordinator and student organization advisors.
 Other officials may be identified by additional policy generated by the Chancellor or his/her designee as deemed necessary and the university will maintain, revise, and disseminate procedures as required to effectuate this legislation.
-Professional mental health, pastoral, and other licensed counselors when functioning in that capacity are not considered campus security authorities, however, all members of the university community including the above listed are encouraged to report crimes or criminal activity to the Police and Parking Services Department or anonymously at the Universities “Silent Witness” web page http://www.unk.edu/offices/Police/UNK_Silent_witness.
+Professional mental health, pastoral, and other licensed counselors when functioning in that capacity are not considered campus security authorities; however, all members of the university community including the above listed are encouraged to report crimes or criminal activity to the Police and Parking Services Department or anonymously at the Universities “Silent Witness” web page http://www.unk.edu/offices/Police/UNK_Silent_witness.
 Further professional mental health, pastoral, and other licensed counselors are encouraged to let their clients know their options for reporting such crimes.

 Law Enforcement Authority/ Working Relationship with State and Local Police